dappnode/smooth-bot/README.md

 To learn more about Smooth, take a look at the following resources:

 - [SmoothAlerts](https://twitter.com/SmoothAlerts) - Twiiter Alerts for the MEV Smoothing Pool for Solo Stakers
-- [Learn Next.js](https://smooth.dappnode.io/) - Dappnode's MEV Smoothing Pool
+- [Smooth](https://smooth.dappnode.io/) - Dappnode's MEV Smoothing Pool